deltadefi-protocol/aiken-virtual-dex/specs/4_account/4_account.md

 ## Datum

-1. TradeNormalDatum
+1. AccountNormalDatum

    - Stating that the UTxO is ready for normal app operation, including placing orders, taking orders and authorized withdrawal

+2. EmergencyUnlockPhase1 {owner}

+   - Stating that the UTxO is ready to be the authorization input for minting the emergency token.

-2. TradeEmergencyDatum {valid_since, minter}
+3. EmergencyUnlockPhase2 {valid_since, minter}

    - Stating that the UTxO is attached with an emergency token, ready for user withdrawal without passing through application logic

-3. EmergencyIncidentInitiation {owner}

-   - Stating that the UTxO is ready to be the authorization input for minting the emergency token.

 ## User Action